gobline/acl/README.md

   ->allow('moderator', 'page', 'delete'); // moderators can view, edit and delete pages
 ```

 The example above also demonstrates the use of ```deny()``` (because one might wonder what is the purpose of having a ```deny()``` method if anything is denied by default anyway).
 The moderators inherit the *view* privilege from the *guest* role and the *create* and *edit* privileges from the *member* role.
 However, we don't want to allow a moderator to be able to create new pages, but only moderate existing pages.
-To achieve this, we can simply add a deny rule overriding the inherited rule that allowed the *create* privilege, as shown above.
+To achieve this, we simply add a deny rule overriding the inherited rule that granted *create* persmission, as shown above.

-## Sharing the Roles among Multiple ACL Instances
+## Sharing Roles among Multiple ACL Instances

 There are cases where you might need to have multiple ACL instances.
 For instance, you might need to define rules for path resources, and rules for different resources in your application.
 To avoid mixing different type of resources in your ACL, you can create multiple ACL instances and share a unique *role registry*.